OpenID Connect (OIDC) Bearer token authentication

 quarkus.oidc.token.allow-opaque-token-introspection=false

-However, there could be cases where JWT tokens must be verified via the introspection only.
-It can be forced by configuring an introspection endpoint address only, for example, in case of Keycloak you can do it like this:
+There might be cases where JWT tokens must be verified through introspection only, which can be forced by configuring an introspection endpoint address only.
+The following properties configuration shows you an example of how you can achieve this with Keycloak:

 quarkus.oidc.auth-server-url=http://localhost:8180/realms/quarkus